Office of the Sport Integrity Commissioner

 IMPORTANT PROGRAM UPDATE:

-Led by Sport Integrity Commissioner, the Office of the Sport Integrity Commissioner (OSIC) serves as the central hub of Abuse-Free Sport.
+Led by the Sport Integrity Commissioner, the Office of the Sport Integrity Commissioner (OSIC) serves as the central hub of Abuse-Free Sport.

 The OSIC administers complaints related to violations of the Universal Code of Conduct to Prevent and Address and Prevent Maltreatment in Sport (UCCMS) alleged against designated participants in sport organizations that sign on to the Abuse-Free Sport Program.
 In particular, it is responsible for complaint intake, and manages admissible complaints through to the completion of an independent investigation, where warranted.